fbpx

 Theme

-First things first: you gotta analyze the song’s theme and the artist’s vision.
+First things first: you gotta analyze the song’s lyrics and theme and the artist’s vision.
 This is crucial.

 I remember working with this indie rock band once, and they were all about urban decay and lost youth.